 At St. Peter’s we believe that it is important for parents and carers to be actively involved in their child’s learning.
 Our 'Home School Agreement' captures much of the work and many of the changes that have been made to further develop the partnership between pupils, parents carers, staff and governors.
 Our mission statement:

 “Hand in Hand we journey together, guided by God”

 encapsulates this.
 A copy of the agreement can be downloaded at the bottom of this page.

-At the beginning of each term, children are given a ‘Homework Menu’ from which they are able to choose activities to complete at home.
-This is sent out at the same time as a curriculum letter so that parents and carers are able to see the clear links between homework tasks and what is being covered in the class.
-The homework booklets for each class for this term can be found below.
+At the beginning of each term, children will be given a ‘Homework Menu’ from which they are able to choose activities to complete at home.
+This is sent out at the same time as the curriculum letter and curriculum overview so that parents and carers are able to see the clear links between homework tasks and what is being covered in class.
+You can download this term's 'Homework Menu' for your child's class below.

-The school also has subscriptions to MyMaths and Times Tables Rockstars to support home learning.
+As you will no doubt be aware, the school also has subscriptions to Numbots and Times Tables Rockstars to support home learning.
 These online resources provide our pupils with an alternative way to develop their mathematical competencies through the engaging range of activities, games and challenges.
-Links to these sites can be found by clicking on the image above.
-If you have not received the username and password, please ask your child’s class teacher.
-Please note that Times Tables Rockstars is only available to pupils in Key Stage 2 only.
+If you have not received the username and password for these resources, please email firstname.lastname@example.org.
+Please note that Numbots is available for pupils in Key Stage 1 and Times Tables Rockstars is only available to pupils in Year 2 and Key Stage 2.